henryaddison/mlde/README.md

 ## Dependencies

-1. Create conda environment: `conda env create -f environment.lock.yml` (or add dependencies to your own `conda env install -f environment.txt`)
+1. Create conda environment: `conda env create -f environment.lock.yml` (or add dependencies to your own: `conda env install -f environment.txt`)
 2. Install ml_downscaling_emulator locally: `pip install -e .`
 3. Install unet code: `git clone --depth 1 git@github.com:henryaddison/Pytorch-UNet src/ml_downscaling_emulator/unet`
 4. Configure application behaviour with environment variables.
 See `.env.example` for variables that can be set.

+Any datasets are assumed to be found in `${DERIVED_DATA}/moose/nc-datasets/{dataset_name}/`.
+In particular, the config key config.data.dataset_name is the name of the dataset to use to train the model.

 ## Usage